PtychoDV: Vision Transformer-Based Deep Unrolling Network for Ptychographic Image Reconstruction: Discussion and Conclusion

 The experiments in this study were entirely simulation-based, primarily due to the large number of training pairs and high-quality references required for the proposed method.
-It \markuproundtwo{is} impractical to source such a dataset from real-world samples.
-Our future direction includes \markup{testing} PtychoDV on real data and training PtychoDV without high-quality ground truth using self-supervised learning~\cite{Hu.etal2022}. \markup{ \markuproundtwo{Moreover, PtychoDV has a higher computational cost in inference than other DL methods, even when focusing on relatively small data dimensions.
-When scaling to real data with larger dimensions, the computational costs of PtychoDV, might become impractical.} In our future work, we aim to incorporate recent developments in ViT and DU, such as SwinViT~\cite{liu2021swin} and the deep equilibrium model~\cite{Gan.etal2022a}, to address these computational challenges. }
+It {is} impractical to source such a dataset from real-world samples.
+Our future direction includes {testing} PtychoDV on real data and training PtychoDV without high-quality ground truth using self-supervised learning~\cite{Hu.etal2022}.

-In conclusion, this paper presents PtychoDV, a new DL method for ptychographic image reconstruction.
-The key idea behind PtychoDV is a deep \markup{unrolling} architecture that systematically integrates trainable neural network priors and measurement operators of the ptychography.
-Moreover, we employ a vision transformer to estimate initial images from raw measurements, which allows capturing long-range dependencies in the data effectively.
-Our experiments conducted on simulated data demonstrate that: \emph{(a)} PtychoDV outperforms several deep learning baselines quantitatively and quantitatively, \emph{(b)} compared to iterative methods, PtychoDV can gain competitive results but with considerably reduced computational cost, and \emph{(c)} PtychoDV holds the potential to estimate initializations that can both accelerate iterative algorithms and improve the results, even when the probe used in testing differs from the training one.